aberowo1994/simpleCalendar/README.md

 #A SIMPLE HTML/CSS CALENDAR
-## This is just a simple practical calendar for beginer
+## This is just a simple practical calendar for beginner's